 Withdrawal of Shareholder Proposal Seeking Disclosure on Stranded Carbon Assets Leads to Agreement with Largest U.S. Oil and Gas Producer

-ExxonMobil, the largest U.S. energy company, has agreed for the first time ever to publish a Carbon Asset Risk report describing how it assesses the risk of stranded assets from climate change.
-The agreement comes in response to a shareholder resolution filed by As You Sow and Arjuna Capital, which has been withdrawn on the basis of Exxon's commitment to publish the report.
+In response to a shareholder resolution, ExxonMobil, the largest U.S. energy company, for the first time ever has agreed to publish a Carbon Asset Risk report on the Company website describing how it assesses the risk of stranded assets from climate change.
+The report will provide investors with greater transparency into how ExxonMobil plans for a future where market forces and climate regulation makes at least some portion of its carbon reserves unburnable.